FGL Store work towards being as sustainable as possible.

 Dafu Devi draws down the fabric on one side of the work table, giving space for fabric that has not been printed yet.
 Time to continue with the rest of the piece of cloth.
 After the printing process, the fabric may dry on the roof in the sun and wind before dipped in color.

-We're working with Indigo - from the flower Indigo.
+FGL is working a lot with Indigo - from the flower Indigo.
 The fabric is properly dipped and gloves are used in order to avoid getting blue, but the water is totally harmless.
 The colouring process is from natural materials like the indigo flower, which means a security for all those who work with the process, as they are not exposed to the chemicals that are commonly used in textile manufacturing.

 The fabric turns green when exposed to acid, the color changes immediately to blue.
 This process of indigo is often repeated several times after the fabric is dried to achieve several tones in the fabric.